MikeKovarik/exifr/README.md

 If you're not concerned about performance and time (mostly in Node.js) you can tell `exifr` to just read the whole file into memory at once.`

 * `options.wholeFile` `bool/undefined` default `undefined`
-<br>Sets whether to read the file as a whole, or just by small chunks.
+<br>Sets whether to read the file as a whole or just by small chunks.
 <br>*Used when file path or url to the image is given.*
   * `true` - whole file mode
   <br>forces fetching/reading whole file